mandeep/Mausoleum/README.rst

 Installation
 ************

-As Mausoleum is purely a wrapper of Tomb, it requires Tomb to be installed locally.
+As Mausoleum is purely a wrapper for Tomb, it requires Tomb to be installed locally.
 For Tomb installation details, please see: https://www.dyne.org/software/tomb/.
 The Mausoleum GUI application requires PyQt5 to be installed locally.
 For PyQt5 installation instructions, please visit: https://www.riverbankcomputing.com/software/pyqt/download5.